tsumers/bert-brains/README.md

 `calculate_boostrap_pvalue.py`: Calculate bootstrap pvalue (with FDR corrections) for individual parcels to determine significance.

 `compute_isc.py`: Compute noise ceilings with intersubject correlation.

-`extract_linguistic_features.py`: Extract linguistic features (parts-of-speech and dependency tags) using spaCy.

-`decode_linguistic_features.py`: Run the decoding analysis, where we decode linguistic features from the headwise transformation representations.
-All the necessary functions should be in decode_linguistic_features_utils.py.

 `headwise_banded_ridge_regression.py`: Headwise version of the encoding analyses (banded ridge regression, but knock out weights for all heads but one when evaluating a head).